 Among the equity awards assumed were restricted stock units subject to market-based performance targets in order for them to vest.
 Vesting is subject to continued service requirements through the vesting date.
 The grant date fair value for such unvested restricted stock units was estimated using a Monte Carlo simulation that incorporates option-pricing inputs covering the period from the grant date through the end of the performance period.
 Stock-based compensation expense for such unvested restricted stock units is recognized on a straight-line basis over the vesting period, regardless of whether the market condition is satisfied.
-All of these awards were canceled in the second and third quarter of 2017 pursuant to termination of related employees.
+All of these awards were canceled during 2017 pursuant to termination of related employees.